NAFO (group)

 In addition to posting irreverent commentary about the war and memes promoting Ukraine or mocking the Russian war effort and strategy ("shitposting"), the group also raises funds for the Ukrainian military and other pro-Ukrainian causes.
-The representation of a NAFO "Fella" is a Shiba Inu dog, often used as an avatar and sometimes described as a "cartoon dog" or a "group of Shiba Inu soldiers".
-According to The Economist, "NAFO's flippancy obscures its role as a remarkably successful form of information warfare."
+The representation of a NAFO "Fella" is a Shiba Inu dog (based on the Doge meme), often used as an avatar and sometimes described as a "cartoon dog", or a "group of Shiba Inu soldiers".

+In August 2022, The Economist remarked that "NAFO's flippancy obscures its role as a remarkably successful form of information warfare."
+NAFO has attracted direct criticism from a number of pro-Russia outlets and figures including RT and Russian foreign ministry spokeswoman Maria Zakharova.

 History

-The meme was created in May 2022, when Twitter artist Kamil Dyszewski (under the handle @Kama_Kamilia) started adding modified pictures of a Shiba Inu dog (the "Fella") to photographs from Ukraine.
+The meme was created in May 2022, when Twitter artist Kamil Dyszewski, under the handle @Kama_Kamilia, started adding modified pictures of a Shiba Inu dog (the "Fella") to photographs from Ukraine.
 NAFO, such as it is, was founded on 24 May 2022 with a tweet.
-The Shiba Inu breed has had a significant presence in online culture since at least 2010 under the 'doge' meme.
+The Shiba Inu breed has had an unrelated significant presence in online culture since at least 2010 under the 'doge' meme.

 After some time, Dyszewski began creating custom "Fellas" for others who donated to the Georgian Legion.
 "Fellas", which comes from "fellow", is considered by NAFO to be a gender-neutral term.
 Current and retired service members from Ukrainian and NATO militaries, as well as Eastern Europeans and Eastern European diaspora, are heavily represented among those participating in the group's activities.
 The German paper Berliner Kurier estimates that the group includes "tens of thousands" of associates as of September 2022.
 The Fellas make appearances in various edited still images and "TikTok-style videos of Ukrainian troops set to dance music soundtracks", and are "spliced into war footage to mock Russia's military and praise Ukraine's soldiers".
 NAFO terms its opponents (online and on the battlefield) vatniks.
 Some NAFO members reportedly have an "especial focus" on defusing the "whataboutism" defense of the Russian invasion.

 In June, the group rose to mainstream prominence after an interaction on Twitter between Russian diplomat Mikhail Ulyanov and a number of NAFO accounts with cartoon dogs as avatars.
 After Ulyanov claimed that the 2022 Russian invasion was justified by Ukraine allegedly shelling civilians in the Donbas since 2014, the following exchange ensued between Ulyanov and fella @LivFaustDieJung:

 This response was seized upon by other NAFO members.
 The phrase "you pronounced this nonsense", or simply "pronouncing nonsense", came to be used by NAFO as a quick and dismissive way to mock pro-Russian accounts.